M. Carey Thomas: Career

-Racism and antisemitism

 Both during and before her tenure as college president, Thomas actively worked to bar Jews from entering Bryn Mawr, both as faculty members and as students, biographer Helen Lefkowitz Horowitz noted.
 Thomas blocked the hiring of Jewish teachers, and later worked to remove Jewish candidates from consideration for faculty positions, noting she preferred to have faculty made up of "our own good Anglo-Saxon stock."
 She tried to block the admission of Sadie Szold, a Jewish student, to the college.

 In a speech to the freshman class of 1916, Thomas said: "If the present intellectual supremacy of the white races is maintained, as I hope that it will be for centuries to come, I believe that it will be because they are the only races that have seriously begun to educate their women."
 While Thomas claimed that African American students did not apply to Bryn Mawr during her tenure as president, she diverted Jessie Redmon Fauset, an African American student who received a scholarship to attend Bryn Mawr in 1901, to Cornell University, and helped pay a portion of Fauset's tuition.

 In August 2017, Bryn Mawr President Kim Cassidy addressed Thomas' "racism and anti-Semitism' and demands by some that the school drop Thomas' name from several buildings.
 "While Thomas had a profound impact on opportunities for women in higher education ... on the academic development and identity of Bryn Mawr, and on the physical plan of the campus, she also openly and vigorously advanced racism and anti-Semitism as part of her vision of the College.
 Some of you have suggested that the College rename Thomas Library and Thomas Great Hall because of this legacy, and others have suggested making that history explicit in other ways."

 In 2018, the buildings formerly known as Thomas Library and Thomas Hall was renamed Old Library and Great Hall.

-Later life and death

 Thomas retired in 1922, at age sixty-five.
-She left the college in the capable hands of Marion Edwards Park, who had served as a dean at both Simmons and Radcliffe Colleges.
+She was succeeded by Marion Edwards Park, who served as a dean at both Simmons and Radcliffe Colleges.
 The Bryn Mawr Summer School for Women Workers in Industry, which was founded at Carey's behest in 1921, was a sort of "grand finale" bookending Thomas' legacy as an earlier shaper of the college.

 Mary Garrett left a considerable fortune to Thomas, who spent the last two decades of her life traveling the world in luxury, including trips to India, the Sahara, and France.

+Death

-Thomas died in Philadelphia on December 2, 1935 of a coronary occlusion.
-She had returned to the city to address Bryn Mawr College on the fiftieth anniversary of its founding.
-Her ashes were scattered on the Bryn Mawr College campus in the cloisters of the Thomas Library.
+Thomas died in Philadelphia on December 2, 1935, of a coronary occlusion.
+She had returned to Philadelphia to address Bryn Mawr College on the 50th anniversary of its founding.
+Her ashes were scattered on the Bryn Mawr College campus in the cloisters of Thomas Library.